Origin | Anterior superior iliac spine (ASIS) Anterior aspect of the iliac crest |

 Location & Overview

-The tensor fasciae latae (TFL) is a muscle located in the proximal and anterolateral aspect of the thigh.
+The tensor fasciae latae (TFL) is a muscle located in the proximal and anterolateral aspect of the thigh (front and outer part of the thigh).
 It sits between the deep and superficial fibers of the iliotibial tract, also known as the iliotibial band (ITB).
-It belongs to the muscles of the gluteal region.
+The TFL spans from the anterior portion of the iliac crest to the superior portion of the tibia, it connects to the tibia via the iliotibial tract.
+The TFL belongs to the muscles of the gluteal region.
 Other muscles of this region are the gluteus maximus, gluteus medius and gluteus minimus [1] [2].

 Origin & Insertion